OldSneerJaw/synctos/CONTRIBUTING.md

-# Getting Started

-1. Install [Node.js](https://nodejs.org/) (the latest Long Term Support release or better is recommended) to build and run the project
-2. Fork the synctos repository
-3. Clone your fork of the synctos repository
-4. Install the project's local dependencies (run from the project root directory): `npm install`
-5. Execute the project's tests (also run from the project root directory): `npm test`

 # Requesting Changes

-Every bug or feature should have a corresponding issue logged in the GitHub project's [Issues](https://github.com/Kashoo/synctos/issues) tab.
+Every bug or feature request should have a corresponding issue logged in the GitHub project's [Issues](https://github.com/Kashoo/synctos/issues) tab.

 For bugs, be sure to include clear steps to reproduce the issue, including which versions of synctos are affected, as well as which versions of Couchbase Server and Sync Gateway the issue is reproducible with.
 When a bug has been reviewed by a project contributor, it will be assigned the [bug](https://github.com/Kashoo/synctos/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Abug) label.